 There was a post that came out in 2012 from The New York Times entitled In Defense of Boomerang Kids.
 It was rather refreshing considering Gen Y gets reamed by NYT every once in a while (does anyone remember What Is It With 20-Somethings?), but boomerang kids still get a lot of flack in the press.

 Although I was a boomerang kid, it’s not something I’ve touched on too much on this blog.
 Why?
 I’m not sure.
 Although I probably felt embarrassed that I had to move back home after being away for so long.
 However, now I’m realizing that being a boomerang kid isn’t all that bad.
 I’ve been in your shoes, and understand what it’s like to be a boomerang kid, and I’ve learned a lot along the way.

 The truth is when I graduated from college I was broke.
 And I mean really broke.
-I had quit my job during my last semester because writing my thesis, my health issues at the time, and graduating became priority.
+I had quit my job during my last semester because writing my thesis, my health issues at the time, and graduating became my priorities.
 Whatever money I had saved up before then was long gone before I graduated.